6 Tips for Parents of Teens in Intensive Outpatient Programs

 Parenting teens can be challenging, and it can be incredibly difficult for parents to involve themselves in their teen's IOP in an appropriate way.
 At Charlie Health, we work with our clients and their family members to understand their specific mental health concerns and establish an individualized treatment plan.
 As our clients progress throughout treatment, we continue to modify their treatment plans to better personalize their care compared to other telehealth options.

-Upon completion of the IOP program, our clients can continue working with their primary therapist for individual therapy sessions.
 Our team is here to support you every step of the way—from starting treatment to developing a personalized aftercare program—to support a successful and sustainable recovery for your teen.
+Get started now.